wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Traits/Ardor.md

 Finisher: Attack, scaling with consecutive attacks before
 Shredder: Attack.
 Deal double damage to block
-Domination: If you outcombatted this turn, gain ATK/DEF for 2 turns
+Roar: If you outcombatted this turn, gain ATK/DEF for 2 turns
 Bravado: Gain a ton of block this turn
 Overdrive: Gain an extra action next turn
 Heartpiercer: Attack.
 Double its unblocked damage